mdave16/cryptography/.github/README.md

 # Crypography
 This is a small web page as part of [my website hosted on github](https://mdave16.github.io).
-The aim is for me to practice both my react skills and also have some fun learning about different encryption and decrytion techniques.
+The aim is for me to practice both my react skills and also have some fun learning about different encryption and decryption techniques.

 ## Local Development
 To get started, you just neeed to run